simmone/racket-simple-svg/README.md

               #:stroke-width? [stroke-width?
 1]
               #:stroke-linejoin? [stroke-linejoin? "round"])
 ```
-  draw a path by raw data.
+  define a path by raw data.

   raw data normally come from other svg tools.